 The fair value of the investment property is categorized as Level 3 which used adjusted inputs for valuation that are unobservable as of the date of valuation.
-The inputs used were asking prices of similar listings and offerings.
+For sales comparison approach, the inputs used were asking prices of similar listings and offerings.
 Significant increases or decreases in asking price would result in higher or lower fair value of the asset.
+For income approach, the inputs used were the value of income, cash flow or cost saving generated by the asset.